 You should always:

 - Contact 911.
-You should call 911 after a car accident.
+You should call 911 after a car crash.
 The dispatcher can send police officers and emergency medical services to the scene.
 The police can investigate and complete a report of the accident (which can serve as valuable evidence in your claim).
 EMTs can provide you with preliminary medical treatment and take you to the hospital in an ambulance if need be.

 - Exchange information.
 You should exchange contact and insurance info with the other driver.
 You will need this for your insurance claim.
 You should also get the names of any witnesses to the accident.
 Police officers can gather this information if you are too injured to obtain it.